cyphernom/askpdf-multi/README.md

 2. **Install Dependencies**

    Make sure you have the required libraries and dependencies installed.
    Also make sure you have downloaded a GGUF file to run.
 The script is setup to run the file: https://huggingface.co/TheBloke/Llama-2-7b-Chat-GGUF/blob/main/llama-2-7b-chat.Q4_K_M.gguf at the moment, but any langchain supported model should be fine.
+   NB to run this, whilst theoretically can be done on CPU, it would be very slow.
+You really need a graphics card with a decent amount of VRAM (12gb would easily cover it, for example).

 4. **Run the Backend Server**